OctopusDeploy/Octopus.Dependencies.Java/README.md

 # Testing

+All tests require Java 8.
+Later versions of Java won't work.

 Arquillian is used to test the code against multiple versions of application servers.
 Each application server is defined in a Maven profile.
 The profiles are listed below.